Contact Details

 Professional Practice in Counselling

-QualificationStatement of Attainment
+Qualification Statement of Attainment

-DISTANCE LEARNING COURSE - PSYCHOLOGY AND COUNSELLING PROFESSIONAL PRACTICE
+PSYCHOLOGY AND COUNSELLING PROFESSIONAL PRACTICE

-It is essential that if the counsellor is to enable the client to experience growth, they themselves must discard stereotyped roles in order that they can become a real person in a real relationship.
+It is essential that if the counsellor or psychologist is to enable the client to experience growth, they themselves must discard stereotyped roles in order that they can become a real person in a real relationship.

 It is the counsellor’s own genuineness, alertness, and ability to make life choices that are the inspiration for clients to make changes to their own lives.